+1 TODICIIIS ILCCCIVING Alarmis

-What It May Mean What To Do
+Problem What It May Mean What To Do

+You are not receiving alarms.
 You have turned alarms off.
 If using the Reader, touch the Settings symbol and then select Alarms.
 If using the App, go to the Main Menu and then select Alarms.
 Choose the alarm you want to turn on and set.

-What It May Mean You have turned

 Problem What It May Mean What To Do You are not receiving alarms. (cont.)
 The Sensor is not communicating with your device. or There may be a problem with your Sensor or device.
 The Sensor must be within range (33 feet) of your device for you to receive alarms.
 Make sure that you are within this range.
-You will see the ( ) symbol at the top of the Home Screen (if using the Reader) and the y symbol at the top of the screen (if using the App) when your Sensor has not communicated with your device in 5 minutes.
+You will see the (symbol at the top of the Home Screen (if using the Reader) and the symbol at the top of the screen (if using the App) when your Sensor has not communicated with your device in 5 minutes.
 If the Signal Loss Alarm is on, you will be notified if there has been no communication for 20 minutes.
 If the Signal Loss Alarm is on and continues to show even when your Sensor is in range of your device, contact Customer Service.

 Problem What It May Mean What To Do You are not receiving alarms.
 Sound/vibration are turned off in your Reader settings.
 Check the Reader's sound and vibration settings to confirm sound/vibration are on. (cont.)
-One or more of the following is turned off in your phone settings: Allow Critical Alerts, Notifications, Lock Screen and Banner alerts, Notification sounds, or general phone sounds or vibration.
+One or more of the phone settings or permissions is incorrect.
 Check to make sure that you have the correct settings and permissions enabled on your phone to receive alarms.